Axolemma: The axolemma's role in the generation of action potentials

+Recent studies have shown that action potentials can originate not only from the axon hillock but also from the initial axonal segment, the axolemma, of the axonal region where it exhibits a dense granular layer similar to that found at the nodes of Ranvier.
 The variations in electrical state of the axolemma is referred to as the membrane potential – a potential being the distribution of charge between the inside and outside of the cell, which is measured in millivolts (mV).
 The transmembrane proteins keep the concentration of ions inside the cell and the concentration of ions outside the cell relatively balanced, with a net neutral charge, but if a difference in charge occurs right at the surface of the axolemma, either internally or externally, electrical signals, such as action potentials, can be generated.

 When the cell, or axon, is at rest, the concentration of sodium (Na^{+}) outside of the cell is greater than the concentration of Na^{+} inside of the cell, and the concentration of potassium (K^{+}) inside of the cell is greater than the concentration of K^{+} outside of the cell.
 This difference in charge is referred to as the resting membrane potential – which is measured at -70mV.

 The opening of channels within the axolemma, allows for Na^{+} to flow down its concentration gradient, and into the cell.
 Na^{+} is a positively charge ion, so the influx on Na^{+} causes the membrane potential to move toward zero.
 This is referred to as depolarization.
 However, the concentration gradient of Na^{+} is strong enough to allow Na^{+} to flow into the cell until the membrane potential to reach +30mV.

 The membrane potential reaching +30 mV, and the concentration of Na^{+} being so high, causes other voltage-gated channels, that are specific to K^{+} to open.
 K^{+} then flows down its concentration gradient and out of the cell.
 Since the positively charged K^{+} is leaving the cell, the membrane potential goes back down toward its resting membrane potential.
 The movement of the membrane voltage back toward -70 mV is referred to as repolarization.
 However, repolarization overshoots the resting membrane potential, because the K^{+} channels experience a delay when closing, which causes a period of hyperpolarization.

 This change in charge, voltage, and membrane potential generates an electrical signal referred to as an action potential.
 Action potentials are used for communication between neurons within nervous tissue.